CA125 (Cancer Antigen 125) Test: Meaning, Functions, Normal Range & High-Low Levels Explained

 Where is CA125 Produced in the Body?

-CA125 is produced by epithelial cells that line or cover many internal organs.
-Major sources include:
+CA125 is produced by epithelial cells that line various organs and body cavities.
+The most important sources include:

 Ovaries